BernieMacHub/Milestone-Project-2/TESTING.md

   - **Fix:** It was a simple case of offsetting the marker in the CSS to display them stacked on top of one another.

 - **Bug 2:** Chess game doesnt reset properly after a player wins.
-  - **Fix:** No permenant fix has been implemented as of yet, temporary workaround has been added to allow players to reset the board peices.
+  - **Fix:** No permenant fix has been implemented as of yet, temporary workaround has been added to allow players to reset the board peices upon clicking restart.